rasmj02/rasmj02/README.md

 ### Hi there 👋

 I am a Master's student in Computer Science at Chalmers University of Technology, specializing in algorithms, languages, and logic.
 With a background in automation and mechatronics engineering, I have experience developing innovative solutions in machine learning, computer vision, and intelligent automation.
-My projects include improving a system using low-latency vision pipelines for controlling autonomous robots at Volvo Group, and building an electric car charging optimization service using predictive modeling.
+My projects include optimizing a low-latency vision pipeline for autonomous robot control at Volvo Group and developing an electric vehicle charging optimization service using predictive modeling.

 I am proficient in Python, Java, and algorithm design, with additional expertise in Git, CAD, and web development.